Britain and India seal defence deals, free trade expected by Oct | Law-Order

 Britain and India agreed on Friday to step up defence and business cooperation during a visit to New Delhi by Boris Johnson, who said a bilateral free-trade deal could be wrapped up by October.
 On his first visit to the Indian capital as UK prime minister, Johnson discussed with his Indian counterpart Narendra Modi ways to boost security ties with India, which buys more than half of its military hardware from Russia.

-Britain's efforts to bolster security ties follow an attempt last month by the United States to move India away from Russia, with its offer of more defense and energy sales, after President Joe Biden called India "somewhat shaky" in acting against Russia.
-India abstained from a United Nations vote condemning the invasion and has not imposed sanctions on Moscow, taking a stance that sparked off a recent flurry of diplomatic activity, such as visits by the foreign ministers of Russia and China.

-Johnson said Britain would also support India's goal of building its fighter jets, to reduce expensive imports of military equipment.
+Johnson, who is under political pressure at home for breaking his own lockdown rules during the pandemic, said Britain would support India's goal of building its own fighter jets, to reduce expensive imports of military equipment.
 India now has a mix of Russian, British and French fighter jets.
 The Indian government last year gave a 480-billion-rupee ($6.28 billion) contract https://pib.gov.in/Pressreleaseshare.aspx?PRID=1694844 to state-owned Hindustan Aeronautics Ltd for 83 light-combat aircraft, Tejas, for delivery starting around 2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)